-Often times our surroundings or living environment makes focus and learning nearly impossible and our home and school environments aren’t always helpful.
+Often times our surroundings or living environment makes focus and learning nearly impossible.
 Think about the symptoms of ADHD-inability to focus, inability to sit still, inability to wait your turn etc.

 Now take those symptoms and place them in a typical a school classroom.
-25+ children in one room, class bells going off, intercoms coming on, children making faces, smells of crayons, glue, new text books, children talking, laughing, and fighting over the glue and scissors..
+25+ children in one room, class bells going off, intercoms coming on, children making faces, smell of crayons, glue, new text books, children talking, laughing, and fighting over the glue and scissors.
 No wonder our children are wired and bounce off the walls when they come home.

 Junk foods elicit ADHD like behaviors

 If our environments were not difficult and challenging enough to the ADHD brain, our consumption of junk food makes things much more complicated.
 Have you seen the popular fast food billboard of the large, juicy, sliced apple?
 Me neither.
 What about the TV commercial on the kids cartoon channel that talks about portion control and the harmful affects of childhood obesity?
 Nope.
 Doesn’t exist.